lulle2007200/SwitchSDSetup/README.md

 ## Advanced options:
 ### --no-ui
 If this option is set, there will be no user interaction.
 THERE WILL BE NO WARNING ABOUT DATALOSS.
 YOU WILL NOT BE ASKED, IF YOU WANT TO CONTINUE, BEFORE THE DEVICE IS FORMATTED.
 When --no-ui is set, you must provide a device using --device.
+Useful if you intend to run this script form another script.

 ### --no-startfiles
 If this option is set, the script will not copy any files necessary to boot horizon, l4t or android to the data partition (hos_data).